Table of Contents

 2. Don’t Overspend For Your Newborn’s Needs

-We want the best for our children always.
+We want the best for our children constantly.
 However, we need spending limits or go broke before they go to college.
-Be judicious about spending early and learn to budget.
+Be informed about spending early and learn to budget.
 We need good financial habits when planning for our new child.
-Not everything has to be the best, the newest or the most expensive.
+Not everything has to be the best, the latest, or the most expensive.
 Emphasize safety above all else.
-Plan out what is important to get initially, borrow from family or friends for some items and consider thrift shops.
+Plan out what is essential to get initially, borrow from family or friends for some items and consider thrift shops.

 Find Acceptable Price Ranges For Needed Items